Texas shooter sent warning signs, messages, mostly too late - NewsBreak

 “Looking at it now, he’s textbook,” she said.
 “It could have been prevented.
 It should have been prevented.”

-Condon and Mustian reported from New York.
-AP writers Acacia Coronado in Uvalde, Michael Balsamo and Amanda Seitz in Washington, and news researcher Rhonda Shafner in New York contributed to this report.
+Associated Press writers Michael Balsamo and Amanda Seitz in Washington, and news researcher Rhonda Shafner in New York contributed to this report.

 Comments / 0